 Topics Include:

-- Avalanche phenomena and theory
+- Avalanche phenomena, theory, and snow metamorphism

-- Route finding in avalanche terrain
+- Route finding and safe travel techniques in avalanche terrain

 Instructors & Group Size